-Welcome to the official website of mandolinist & lutenist
+Welcome to the official website of

-Alon Sariel
+Alon

 Alon Sariel is one of today’s most versatile plucked-string performers, inspiring critics and audiences alike with his contagious musicianship and flawless technique, which earns him growing recognition as a multi-instrumentalist and a captivating Bach interpreter.
-With a record of far over a thousand concerts in more than 35 countries, including performances in Amsterdam’s Royal Concertgebouw, Hamburg’s Elbphilharmonie, Brazil’s Sala São Paulo or Mexico‘s Palacio de Bellas Artes, he maintains a multifaceted career as a soloist, chamber player and artistic director in diverse productions.

 In his acclaimed Plucked Bach recording series for the PENTATONE label, Alon reimagines Bach’s music through compelling new arrangements for a rich palette of plucked instruments, including various lutes and mandolins, baroque guitar, oud, and bağlama.
-The latest instalment of the trilogy was selected as an Editor’s Choice by Gramophone and awarded five-star reviews in Concerti and De Volkskrant, alongside feature portraits on Radio France and The Violin Channel, among many other international accolades.
+The latest instalment of the trilogy was selected as an Editor’s Choice by Gramophone and awarded five-star reviews also in Concerti and De Volkskrant, alongside feature portraits on Radio France and The Violin Channel, among many other international accolades.

 "This is the kind of moment that can change your day...